Date & Time

 The project NEXT URBAN ECOLOGY is set up as a year-long co-creation program consisting of a series of artistic- research, installations, and talks (conversation pieces) organized by and with the different participating institutions.
 The project hooks up with a number of art-science events that take place at- and around Marineterrein in 2021-2022.

-Step 1.
 Exhibition at NEMO De Studio

 The project starts in June with an installation at NEMO De Studio as a side-kick of the ‘Bits of You’ exhibition that will be on show until January 2022.
 In the ‘Tomorrow Space’, Living Art Lab creates a test-platform to present a series of artistic- research and installations by different participating artists during the six month exhibition.
 The first installation ‘Next Urban Ecology’ (June-July 2021) is realized in relation and interaction with the Media Architecture Biennale.
 The installation consists of three screens that visualize data from artistic and scientific research, together forming an emerging new cityscape, or more precisely a ‘next urban ecology’.
-The installation will be coordinated and integrated by multimedia artist Wouter Smit.
+The installation is coordinated and integrated by multimedia artist Wouter Smit.

-Step 2.
 Symposium at Media Architecture Biennale

 As part of the NEXT URBAN ECOLOGY project we participate at the MEDIA ARCHITECTURE BIENNALE 2021 with the organization of the symposium ‘Conversation Piece – Next urban Ecology in which we discuss with artists, scientists and the online public how to evoke data as the new agent in the contemporary cityscape.
 The MAB symposium is conceived as ‘Conversation Piece 2.0’ and interacts with the data-installation ‘Four Ecologies’ that is simultaneously shown in the ‘Bits of You’ exhibition in De Studio and at the Marineterrein Smart Boards.